 Under Mr. Viola's employment agreement, if Mr. Viola's employment is terminated by us without cause (as defined in the employment agreement), due to death or disability (as defined in the employment agreement), by the executive for good reason (as defined in the employment agreement), or due to the expiration of the term on the expiration date as a result of our delivery of a notice of non-renewal of the term, then in addition to receiving their accrued amounts, Mr. Viola will receive, subject to the execution of a release of claims: (A) severance pay in an aggregate amount equal to the greater of (x) one times his base salary and (y) an amount equal to the total amount of base salary that would otherwise have been payable through the remainder of the term, and (B) continued health, dental, vision and life insurance benefits under the terms of our benefit plans for (x) twelve months or (y) the period from termination of employment through the remainder of the term, whichever is longer.
-However, if such termination occurs at any time within sixty days before, or 24 months following, a change in control, then in lieu of the severance amount set forth in clause (A), the executive will be entitled to receive two and a half (2.5x) times the sum of (1) his base salary and (2) the annual bonus (including any amounts deferred or satisfied through the grant of equity awards) most recently awarded to the executive for a completed fiscal year of the Company, and the benefits continuation period in clause (B) above will be extended to (x) 24 months or (y) the period from termination of employment through the remainder of the term, whichever is longer; and the Company will reimburse him, for two years following termination of his employment, for his lease of first-class office space and salary and benefit expenses for a secretarial or administrative assistant, consistent with those provided immediately prior to his termination of employment.
+However, if such termination occurs at any time within sixty days before, or 24 months following, a change in control, then in lieu of the severance amount set forth in clause (A), the executive will be entitled to receive two and a half (2.5x) times the sum of (1) his base salary and (2) the annual bonus (including any amounts deferred or satisfied through the grant of equity awards) most recently awarded to the executive for a completed fiscal year of the term, whichever is longer; and the Company will reimburse him, for two years following termination of his employment, for his lease of first-class office space and salary and benefit expenses for a secretarial or administrative assistant, consistent with those provided immediately prior to his termination of employment.